jonhjelm/docs-and-training/service_implementation/advanced_error_handling.md

 # Error handling in SOAP services
-On the CloudFlow platform, all workflows consist of a series of _SOAP calls_ to the individual web services used in the workflow.
+On the SemWES platform, all workflows consist of a series of _SOAP calls_ to the individual web services used in the workflow.
 If an error occurs during processing these calls, the corresponding answer is a _SOAP fault_.
 This fault message will arrive at the workflow manager and cause the workflow to fail.